Spin Fluctuations in the Rare-Earth Doped Bilayer Nickelates: Results and discussion

 \subsection{Sample characterization}

-Powder sample of La$_2$LnNi$_2$O$_{7-\delta}$ (Ln=La, Pr, Nd) are prepared by the sol-gel method\cite{gwang2024,gwang2025,zhang1994,supplementary}.
+Powder sample of La$_2$LnNi$_2$O$_{7-\delta}$ (Ln=La, Pr, Nd) are prepared by the sol-gel method\cite{gwang2024,gwang2025,zhang1994}, the sample purity is presented in Supplemental Materials.
 The magnetic susceptibility $\chi$ and heat capacity $C_p$ results are presented in Fig. 1 (i)-(l).
-While a weak anomaly of $\chi$ is found at 147 K for pure La sample, probably related to the stripe-type AF phase transition\cite{taniguchi1995,liu2023,iplokhikh2025,khasanov2024,kchen2024}.
+No clear anomaly of $\chi$ is detected for pure La sample, consistent with previous reports on powder samples\cite{taniguchi1995,ykobayashi1996,cdling2000,gwu2001,liu2023,iplokhikh2025,khasanov2024,kchen2024}.
 The $\chi$ of Nd samples show a Curie-Weiss (CW) behavior as indicating by the linear $1/\chi$ vs $T$ (Fig. 1(i)(j)), CW-fitting of $\chi$ below 50 K gives the effective magnetic moments $\mu_{\mathrm{eff}}$(Nd)=2.8 $\mu_\mathrm{B}$ and $\mu_{\mathrm{eff}}$(Pr)=3.7 $\mu_\mathrm{B}$, consistent with the $4f$ electron contributions.
-No clear phase transition can be identified in $C_p$ except a very broad hump around 100 K. Overall, all three samples have similar temperature dependence of $C_p$, suggesting almost the same contribution from phonons.
+No clear phase transition can be identified in $C_p$ except a very broad hump around 100 K for all three samples, thus any potential magnetic ordering of Ni is likely too weak to produce a detectable anomaly in either thermodynamic or magnetic measurements.
+Overall, all three samples have similar temperature dependence of $C_p$, suggesting almost the same contribution from phonons.
 Thus the magnetic heat capacity $C_m$ (or 4f-contribution $C_{4f}$) can be deduced by deducting $C_p$ of La sample, and the magnetic entropy $S_m$ can be obtained by integrating $C_m/T$.
 The crystalline electric field (CEF) contribution from Pr$^{3+}$ ($4f^2, J=4$) and Nd$^{3+}$ ($4f^3, J=9/2$) atoms is expected to yield a plateau at $R\ln(9)$=17.7 J mol$^{-1}$K$^{-1}$ and $R\ln(10)$=19.1 J mol$^{-1}$K$^{-1}$, respectively\cite{lyang2025}.
 However, this is not the case in Fig. 1(l), where $S_m$(Nd-La) exceeds the plateau value, suggesting additional contribution from spin fluctuations.
 It should be noticed that the absence of anomaly in $\chi$ and $C_p$ of Pr and Nd doped samples cannot rule out the possibility of a weak magnetic order of Ni.
 In fact, $\mu^{+}$SR measurements have estimated $m_{\mathrm{Ni}}\approx$ 0.22/0.42 $\mu_\mathrm{B}$ when the magnetic moments align along $c/ab$ axis for pure La sample\cite{kchen2024}, and the neutron powder diffraction give $m_{\mathrm{Ni}}\approx$ 0.15/0.85 $\mu_\mathrm{B}$ on low and high-moment sites of La$_2$PrNi$_2$O$_{7}$\cite{iplokhikh2025}.
-However, it is clear that the rare-earth ions do not form any long-range magnetic order at low temperature in nickelates.
+However, it is clear that the rare-earth ions do not form any long-range magnetic order at low temperature in Ruddlesden-Popper nickelates.